UFC Fight Night: Figueiredo vs. Benavidez 2: Predictions & Analysis

 A few statistical edges stand out.
 Fiziev throws significantly more leather — a 1.1 sig. strike per minute gap.
 Diakiese is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Diakiese has tighter striking defense, making opponents miss more often.

-**The Pick: Marc Diakiese over Rafael Fiziev.** The model gives Diakiese a slight nod at 62% — this could easily go either way.
+The Pick: Marc Diakiese over Rafael Fiziev.
+We're leaning Diakiese here at 66%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Ariane da Silva vs Luana Carolina